 - The Albuquerque Bernalillo County Water Utility Authority (ABCWUA) provides municipal water services to the Site vicinity.
 Drinking water in the area is a mixture of groundwater and purified surface water stored in storage tanks.
+The Site is located in Pressure Zone 7W and may be serviced with water from the Double Eagle II Upper Reservoir.
 A 24-inch water transmission line is located on the Double Eagle II Airport property (Aerospace Technology Park development area) and terminates at Shooting Range Access Road, just north of the Site.
-However, the Site is part of the Upper Petroglyphs Sector Development Plan (UPSDP), which has a development agreement with the ABCWUA that includes the installation of approximately three miles of 24-inch diameter water transmission lines along Atrisco Vista Boulevard to service the Site area.
-ABCWUA did not know the master developer's timeline for the extension of the water service transmission lines to the Site area.
-ABCWUA noted that all new infrastructure must be paid for by the developer of the property, at no cost to their current customers.
-No reuse water (treated wastewater effluent) service lines are currently available in the Site area. - ABCWUA also provides sanitary sewer services to the Site vicinity.
+An alternative water source would originate from a 36-inch trunk line located approximately 2.5 miles south of the Site that is currently used to service an existing business park.
+Per the Upper Petroglyphs Sector Development Plan (UPSDP), a new water main is planned to be installed along Atrisco Vista Boulevard to service the Site and areas south and southeast of the Site for future residential and mixed-use development.
+However, the timeline for this extension has not yet been determined. - ABCWUA also provides sanitary sewer services to the Site vicinity.
 An 8-inch sanitary sewer line is located on the Double Eagle II Airport property (Aerospace Technology Park development area) and terminates at Shooting Range Access Road, just north of the Site.
-A sanitary sewer lift station is located approximately 2,000 feet north of the Site, along Atrisco Vista Boulevard.
-However, as part of the UPSDP development agreement with the ABCWUA, installation of approximately three miles of 12-inch diameter sewage collector lines along Atrisco Vista Boulevard is planned to provide sanitary sewer service to the Site area.
-ABCWUA did not know the master developer's timeline for the extension of the sanitary sewer collector lines to the Site area.
-ABCWUA noted that all new infrastructure must be paid for by the developer of the property, at no cost to their current customers. - Public Service Company of New Mexico (PNM) supplies the electrical service to the Site vicinity.
+A sanitary sewer lift station is located approximately 2,000 feet north of the Site, along Atrisco Vista Boulevard. - Public Service Company of New Mexico (PNM) supplies the electrical service to the Site vicinity.
 A March 2017 Existing and Proposed Utilities Map for the proposed cemetery indicates that there is an existing electrical distribution line located along Atrisco Vista Boulevard that extends to the intersection of Atrisco Vista Boulevard and Shooting Range Access Road (northeast corner of the Site). - New Mexico Gas Company (NMGCO) supplies the natural gas service to the Site vicinity.
 A NMGCO natural gas distribution line is located along the northern Site boundary, along Shooting Range Access Road. - Various telecommunication companies provide service to the Site area.
 CenturyLink/Lumen has a fiber optic telecommunication line along Atrisco Vista Boulevard that services Double Eagle II Airport.
 The specific location of the fiber optic line and its southern extent were not identified.